apal9569/Image-recognition-of-Cifar-10-/README.md

 This test is performed with a accuracy:0.7447
-Accuracy can be improved by increasing epochs or by using different optimizer function
+Accuracy can be improved by increasing epochs.